This offence covers activity from incessantly phoning the same person all the way to making threats against a person, their friends, pets or family.

 Whatever the harassing behaviour involves, it must give the complainant good reason to fear for their personal safety in order to constitute criminal harassment.
 The actions also cannot be derived from lawful authority, such as messages from a peace officer or lawyer.

 Investigations of criminal harassment allegations are typically initiated by the alleged victim.
-They contact the local Toronto Police Service and report it.
-The police will request a written statement from the complainant and any witnesses, and will then launch an investigation.
+They contact the local police and report it.
+The police will request a written statement from the complainant and any witnesses, then will launch an investigation.

 The police will typically engage in a thorough investigation to find sufficient evidence to charge.
 This may include interviewing all witnesses, reviewing any video surveillance, seizing any evidence involved and photographing the scene.